To make the most of a workout, experts say set the proper pace

 “You body’s feedback says you’re exercising too hard even as your brain knows you’ve still got a long distance to go,” he said.
 “That makes for a negative experience.”

-Group classes, which usually cater to all fitness levels, are generally paced around a bell curve model, explained Donna Cyrus, senior vice president of programming at Crunch, a chain of U.S. fitness centers.
+Group classes, which usually cater to all fitness levels, are generally paced around a bell curve model, explained Donna Cyrus, senior vice president of programing at Crunch, a chain of U.S. fitness centers.

 "In a 45-to 60-minute class, people start at a moderate level, push into harder exercises to a point of highest expenditure about 30 to 40 minutes in, then drop back down till the heart rate returns to its resting state,” Cyrus explained.